baileystones/baileystones/README.md

 ## Technologies and Tools

-- Proficient in: Excel, Python, C#, HTML, CSS
+- Proficient in: Excel, Python, C#, SQL, HTML, CSS
 - Skills: strong work ethic, attention to detail, open to growth and learning

 ## Let's Connect!